ry-m/virtree/README.md

 ### Input
 #### Creating virtual folders
-Folders are created with the folder name followed by a forward slash.
-Back slashes are also accepted.
+Folders are created with a name and no file extension.

 **Example**:
 ```
-my_folder/
+my_folder
 ```
 #### Creating virtual subfolders
-Subfolders are created by appending the path of the parent folder with the folder name followed by a forward slash.
+Subfolders are created by appending the path of the parent folder with the folder name.

 **Example**:
 ```
-my_folder/my_subfolder/
+my_folder/my_subfolder
 ```
 #### Creating virtual files
 Files are created in the same way as folders, but the forward slash at the end is removed, and typically includes a file extension.